16 best websites for design inspiration in 2025

 Wayside studio homepage.
 Completely green background, black text menu on top.
 Center: 3D image of metal toy.

-A 2022 Webflow Awards finalist in the Cloneable — Visual Aesthetics category, Wayside Studio by Curry Hackett is a monochromatic dream.
+A 2022 Webflow Awards finalist, Wayside Studio by Curry Hackett is a monochromatic dream.

 A green background dominates this website design, but it’s far from visually dull.
 Mixed font pairings, fun scroll-based navigation, and high-quality photography make this site a delight to explore.
-Surprise hover interactions and engaging copy really shine in this design — making it a great website to serve as inspiration.
+Surprise hover interactions and engaging copy really shine in this design — making it a striking source of design inspiration.

 That said, if you love it, clone it and add your own flair.